gcgreenberg/Oriented-TNF/README.rst

   :width: 150pt
   :height: 150pt

 A misassembly is detected in the genome.
-The inversion is correct, and the script outputs a corrected genome in fasta format, and the corresponding orientation matrix heatmap:
+The inversion is corrected, and the script outputs a corrected genome in fasta format, and the corresponding orientation matrix heatmap:

 .. image:: data/test1/orientation_mat_corrected.png
   :width: 150pt